Duane Clarridge: Post-CIA career

 Clarridge operated a "private spying operation ... from poolside at his home near San Diego."
 Colleagues said that Clarridge viewed the CIA "largely with contempt."
 He has "likened his operation, called the Eclipse Group, to the Office of Strategic Services, the C.I.A.’s World War II precursor."

 In November 2015, Trip Gabriel of The New York Times reported that Clarridge was a top adviser to the Ben Carson presidential campaign on terrorism and national security.
 Clarridge was quoted as indicating that Carson struggled to grasp foreign policy, and could not grasp “one iota of intelligent information about the Middle East.”
 The Carson campaign released a statement charging the Times with taking advantage of "an elderly gentleman."
 Carson subsequently replied: "He's not my adviser.
 He is not my adviser.
 He is a person who has come in on a couple of our sessions to offer his opinions about what was going on...
 To call himself my adviser would be a great stretch, and he has no idea who else I'm sitting down and talking to."

 Clarridge died at the age of 83, a week short of his 84th birthday in Leesburg, Virginia, on April 9, 2016, from complications of esophageal cancer.
 Shortly after his death, Newsweek published an article by Nicholas Schou claiming that the former CIA operations officer and Iran-Contra figure had previously told him that the 1980 October Surprise theory as depicted in George Cave's novel, October 1980, was "really true."
 Schou noted that Cave denied actually believing that officials working on behalf of Reagan plotted to delay the release of the hostages.

 Media appearances

-Clarridge was interviewed by the late John Pilger in his film "The War on Democracy" released in 2007.
+Clarridge was interviewed by John Pilger in his film "The War on Democracy" released in 2007.
 The interview was also highlighted by American journalist Glenn Greenwald on his YouTube channel in 2022.